netdata/netdata/streaming/README.md

     ssl skip certificate verification = yes
 ```

+Since version 1.21 Netdata also supports the option `tls skip certificate validation` that has the same action of the previous option.

 #### Trusted certificate

 If you've enabled [certificate verification](#certificate-verification), you might see errors from the OpenSSL library when there's a problem with checking the certificate chain (`X509_V_ERR_UNABLE_TO_GET_ISSUER_CERT_LOCALLY`).
 More importantly, OpenSSL will reject self-signed certificates.